 B.Pharm, MPS, MAICD

-Stephen Wragg is a community pharmacist, and he was previously the president of the Pharmacy Guild of Australia (WA Branch) and managing director of the Professional Pharmacy Services Group.
+Stephen Wragg is a community pharmacist.
+He was previously the President of the Pharmacy Guild of Australia (WA Branch) and Managing Director of the Professional Pharmacy Services Group.

 Dr Damien Zilm

 Dr Damien Zilm is a general practitioner and a Fellow of the Australian College of Rural and Remote Medicine and the Royal Australian College of General Practitioners.
 He is the country delegate on the WAPHA board, and committee member of Nominations, Remunerations and Governance committee (NRG) and Strategic Engagement Advisory Council (SEAC).

 He is practice owner and GP in Meekatharra, he also works in Northam, the Emergency Telehealth Service and have worked extensively in the Goldfields.
 He is Chair Western Australia General Practice Education and Training (WAGPET), and he serves on the RACGP WA council, AMA Council of General Practice and RDAWA executive.